JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <p>Everything we do matters.
 Everything is a chance to do and be your best.</p>

-      <p>Whereever we are, whatever we're doing and wherever we are going, we owe it to ourselves, to our act, to the world to do it well.</p>
+      <p>Wherever we are, whatever we're doing and wherever we are going, we owe it to ourselves, to our act, to the world to do it well.</p>

       <p>In every situation, life is asking us a question, and our actions are the answer.</p>